 Degree of Master of Science in Atmospheric Sciences

-Objective: The program leading to the degree of Master of Sciences is intended to enable the student to grow with his field throughout his scientific career, to recognize and understand new concepts, and to master new procedures as they emerge in the literature.
+Objective: The program leading to the degree of Master of Sciences is intended to enable students to grow with this field throughout their scientific careers, to recognize and understand new concepts, and to master new procedures as they emerge in the literature.

-Achievement of this objective requires that the student understand the fundamental principles of physics that are relevant to the atmosphere, acquire a thorough and comprehensive knowledge of atmospheric properties and behavior, and develop critical facilities.
+Achievement of this objective requires that students understand the fundamental principles of physics that are relevant to the atmosphere, acquire a thorough and comprehensive knowledge of atmospheric properties and behavior, and develop critical facilities.

 1. A minimum of 36 quarter credits (27 graded course credits and a minimum of 9 credits of thesis) must be presented, of which at least 3 credits must be in approved applied mathematics courses and 24 must be in atmospheric sciences courses numbered above 500 (exclusive of seminars, colloquia or research credits).
 Students must take the required core classes (see the course list for specific courses).

 2. The Graduate School accepts numerical grades in (a) approved 400-level courses accepted as part of the major, and (b) in all 500-level courses.
 A minimum cumulative gradepoint average of 3.0 is required for a graduate degree at the University.
 A minimum grade of 2.7 must be earned in each course presented to satisfy the required 24 credits of atmospheric sciences courses numbered above 500 (exclusive of research or thesis) and the 3 credits in applied mathematics.